rodrigocfd/wikipedia-templates/src/react-use-locale/README.md

-# React Multi Locale
+# React Use Locale

-Simple, scalable internationalization for React.
+Simple, scalable internationalization for React using hooks.

 1. [Basic usage](#1-basic-usage)
 2. [Using JSON files](#2-using-json-files)